Iceland in December: Weather, Tips & Hot Springs

 Why visit Iceland in December

-• Northern Lights: December is one of those months when the famous Northern Lights are visible in the night sky above Iceland’s Arctic wilderness.
-The auroras are best seen in the countryside, away from Reykjavik and other major cities.
+• Northern Lights: December is the perfect time for spotting the mesmerizing Northern Lights.
+Being the darkest month, the lights paint the sky in vivid hues.
+The auroras are best seen in the countryside, away from Reykjavik and other major cities, where the light pollution is low.

 Where to go and what to do